CatalystCode/project-fortis/project-fortis-pipeline/docs/production-setup.md

   development.
 Change this value to `https://acme-v01.api.letsencrypt.org/directory` in the case of a production deployment.

+### Login setup

+If you chose either of the two options to configure TLS above, you will be able to add login via Azure Active Directory v2.0 (AAD) to regulate access to your Fortis site.
+Note that setting up TLS is required in order to enable login!

+To configure AAD, first create a new AAD application [here](https://apps.dev.microsoft.com/portal/register-app).

+When deploying your Fortis site, copy the `Application Id` for your newly created AAD application into the `Active Directory Client Id` field on the Fortis deployment wizard.

+Additionally, the Fortis deployment wizard will present you with two additional
+fields: `Fortis Admins` and `Fortis Users`.
+Enter into these fields the email addresses for the people who should be granted access to your Fortis site, separated by commas.

+Note that you can manage access permissions after your Fortis site is set up, in the admin UI, but at the very least add your own email address as an admin so that you are able to access and configure your Fortis site after the deployment is complete.

 ## Setting up a new Azure deployment

 Hit the deploy to Azure button below: